Heart failure is more prevalent in the South. Here’s what you need to know.

 What is heart failure?

-“Heart failure is an epidemic,” said Vanderbilt Heart’s Kelly Schlendorf, M.D., a heart failure cardiologist.
+“Heart failure is an epidemic,” said Vanderbilt Heart’s Kelly Schlendorf, M.D., MHS, medical director of the adult heart transplant program.
 “It affects people of all backgrounds across the U.S., and it’s often under-recognized and poorly understood, even by individuals who carry the diagnosis.

 “To some, ‘heart failure’ implies that the heart has stopped beating.
 But this definition isn’t accurate.”